 Again, to maximize your results, you could hire a team to get your flyers out.
 The more eyes you get on your signs the better, and the more potential leads you will generate.

 5. Real Estate Investment Clubs

-You’ll find every type of real estate investor you can think of at real estate investment clubs, real-estate groups, masterminds, and conferences all around the country.
+You’ll find every type of real estate investor you can think of at real estate investment clubs, real estate groups, masterminds groups, and conferences all around the country.

 Here are some people you might meet at your local clubs:

-Investor friendly realtors, real estate wholesalers, hard money lenders, property investors, real estate agents, contractors, title companies, and other real estate investors just like you.
+Investor-friendly realtors, hard money lenders, property investors, real estate agents, investor-friendly contractors, title companies, and other real estate investors and wholesalers just like you.

 Pass your business card along to everyone you meet letting them know you’re looking for properties.

-You can find these clubs either through your local chapter of a Real Estate Investment Association (REIA), For Investors By Investors (FIBI) club, or even local BiggerPockets clubs.
+You can find these clubs either through your local chapter of a Real Estate Investor’s Association (REIA) or even local BiggerPockets clubs.

 7 Newspaper Sections Containing Off-Market Properties

 3 Types of Required Legal Notices That Point to Immediately Motivated Sellers